patraldo/AnimatedDrawings-FlyIO/README.md

 ## ChildlikeSHAPES

-If you want this, construct the full archive from the chunks in the release page
+If you want this data set, construct the full archive from the chunks in the release page
 ````cat datachunk_* > full_archive.7z  #(pw=An1m8dR3610Ns)````